 Each learner must create a portfolio of evidence generated from appropriate assessment tasks which demonstrates achievement of all the learning outcomes associated with each unit.
-The assessment tasks should allow the learner to respond to a real life situation that they may face when in employment.
 On completion of each unit learners must declare that the work produced is their own and the Assessor must countersign this.
-Examples of suitable evidence for the portfolio for each unit are provided in Section 2 (page 13).
+Examples of suitable evidence for the portfolio for each unit are provided in Section 2 (page 16).